FA Cup: Sutton players will go down in history for FA Cup run, says manager

 Theo Walcott's 100th goal for the club sealed victory at Gander Green Lane.

-Wenger, who made seven changes to the team beaten 5-1 by Bayern Munich last week, admitted Sutton's performance surprised him.
+Wenger, who made seven changes to the team beaten 5-1 by Bayern Munich last week, said Sutton's performance surprised him.

 "I don't really enjoy tonight because we absolutely had to do the job and it is tricky," he said.